Demographics of the Netherlands: Migration and origin groups

-After 2008, the financial crisis and the eurocrisis again hit immigrant groups particularly hard.
+The 2008 financial crisis and the Euro area crisis affected immigrant groups particularly hard.
 In 2012, at 12% non-Western migrants were six times more likely than native Dutch to receive social welfare benefits, with 2% for the Dutch.

 According to a 2010 Statistics Netherlands report, the third generation of non-Western immigrants was predominantly young with 80% being younger than 15, while growing with 10% each year.
 The third generation have a similar employment rate as the native Dutch and receive a similar amount of social benefits.
 The third non-Western generation follow adult education more frequently than both the native Dutch and non-Western immigrants.
 The non-Western immigrant population as a whole has 1.5 to 2 times the benefit dependence compared to the natives.
 The non-Western third generation had a rate slightly higher than the native Dutch as crime suspects, but lower than for non-Western immigrants as a whole.

 According to Statistics Netherlands, nearly 53% of refugee households have a low income, six times the Netherlands average (8.2%).
 For Syrian and Eritrean households the share is about 80%.
 At 33% the poverty risk is lowest among Iranian refugee households.
 The group of Syrian households at risk of poverty grew from ten thousand (76% of all Syrian households in 2016) to eighteen thousand (79% of all Syrian households) in 2018.
 Households of Polish, Romanian or Bulgarian origin have a greater than average risk of poverty even though households from these Eastern European countries generally depend on work for their income.
 Migrant workers from Eastern Europe generally perform low-skilled work while migrants from Western Europe are often highly educated.

 Immigrants from foreign countries are divided into several ethnic groups.
 For example, there are both Russians and Chechens from Russia, Turks and Kurds from Turkey, Serbs and Albanians from Serbia and immigrants from Iran are divided into Persians, Azeris and Kurds.